9ostrd/9ostrd.github.io/_posts/2018-12-14-tinyos-vm-installation.md

 $ make z1 install
 ```

-If you've programmed successfully the Z1 you should see the leds blinking
+If you've programmed successfully the Z1 you should see the LEDs blinking

 # Known Issues

 ## Permission denied errors

-It may not be possible to compile programs with non privileged users.
+It may not be possible to compile programs with non-privileged users.
 To solve this issue there are 2 easy solutions:

 ```bash
 $ sudo usermod -a -G tty yourname